Experience the Magic of Barcelona: Uncover its Hidden Gems

 Architectural wonders on Illa de la Discòrdia

 The fruit of Barcelona’s architectural revolution can be seen along Passeig de Gràcia in the Eixample [A-Cham-plé] neighborhood.
-A stroll along this boulevard will eventually lead to five of the most renowned buildings.
+A stroll along this boulevard will eventually lead to five renowned buildings.
 Together, these buildings are cleverly called Illa de la Discòrdia (Discord Row) for their architects’ influence in the Modernisme català, an Art Nouveau style of architecture that breathes life into Barcelona’s abstract skyline.
 The architects thumbed their noses at standard architectural design.
-These buildings stand almost cartoon-like, side by side between Carrer del Consell de Cent and Carrer d’Aragó.
+These buildings stand almost cartoon-like between Carrer del Consell de Cent and Carrer d’Aragó.
 It’s a sight well worth seeing.

 The corner building, Casa Lleó Morera, was designed by Lluís Domènech i Montaner.
 Casa Mulleras by Enric Sagnier; Casa Bonet by Marceliano Coquillat; Josep Puig I Cadafalch’s Casa Amatller; and Casa Batlló by Gaudí.
 Most of these buildings have their own museums dedicated to their architects’ legacy.
 You can tour their eccentric interiors, but the best view is from across the street.